RakhithJK/BishopFox-sliver-wiki/HTTP(S)-C2.md

 encoderId := nonce % EncoderModulus
 ```

 The nonce is included in the request as the query parameter `_`, the idea is that this a standard pattern for "cache busting" and at a glance looks legitimate as the nonces look (are) random.
 The server also ignores any request that does not contain a valid nonce, just in case any pesky blue teamers come sniffing around the web server.
+An invalid nonce is define as any value that does not map to an Encoder ID or zero.
 A "NOP" nonce is also supported, which is an encoder ID of zero (i.e. the modulo of the nonce equals zero).

 4. Send the request to the server, this could be any valid transport such as HTTP, HTTPS, or over a proxy -the same request format is always used for any HTTP-like protocol.